datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 Datawire installs on Linux, and requires a basic toolchain to install.
 On a yum-based system, install the following packages::

-  yum install gcc libuuid-devel openssl-devel swig python-devel unzip tar make patch cmake wget
+  sudo yum install gcc libuuid-devel openssl-devel swig python-devel python-psutil unzip tar make patch cmake wget

 On an apt-based system, update your system with ``apt-get``, and then install the following packages::

-  apt-get update
+  sudo apt-get update
-  apt-get install wget gcc uuid-dev libssl-dev swig python-dev unzip make patch cmake
+  sudo apt-get install wget gcc uuid-dev libssl-dev swig python-dev python-psutil unzip make patch cmake

 Once you've satisfied the necessary dependencies, install the latest version of Datawire::